Vaccine reluctance in Eastern Europe brings high COVID cost

 Similar skepticism has been seen elsewhere in Eastern Europe, fueled by online misinformation, religious beliefs, distrust of government officials, and reliance on nontraditional treatments.

 In Romania, where about 35% of adults are fully immunized, tighter restrictions took effect this week requiring vaccination certificates for many daily activities, such as going to the gym, the movies or shopping malls.
-There's a 10 p.m. curfew, shops close at 9 p.m., bars and clubs will close for 30 days, and masks are mandatory in public.
+There's a 10 p.m. curfew, shops close at 9 p.m., bars and nightclubs are closed for 30 day, and masks are mandatory in public.

 So many are “afraid of the vaccines because of the immense (amount of) fake information that has flooded social media and TV,” said Dr. Dragos Zaharia of Bucharest’s Marius Nasta Institute of Pneumology.

-Bulgaria, with only a quarter of the adult population fully vaccinated, also reported record infections and deaths this week.
-According to official data, Bulgaria has had the highest COVID-19 mortality rate in the 27-nation European Union in the past two weeks, and 94% of those deaths were of unvaccinated people.
+Bulgaria, which has only a quarter of its adult population fully vaccinated, also reported record infections and deaths this week.
+According to official data, Bulgaria has had the highest COVID-19 mortality rate in the 27-nation European Union for the past two weeks, and 94% of those deaths were of unvaccinated people.

 Only 33% of Georgia's population has been fully vaccinated, and authorities launched a lottery with cash prizes for those getting shots.
 Still, Dr. Bidzina Kulumbegov bemoaned the slow pace of vaccinations.

 The government's information campaign "was not designed according to the peculiarities of our country.
-The emphasis should have been done, for instance, on the Georgian Orthodox Church, because we have many instances when priests are saying that vaccination is a sin,” Kulumbegov said in televised remarks.
+The emphasis should have been done, for instance, on the Georgian Orthodox Church, because we have many instances when priests are saying that vaccination is a sin,” Kulumbegov said.

-For Melnik, the Ukrainian truck driver, the fear of getting COVID-19 outweighed all his other concerns.
+For Melnik, the Ukrainian truck driver, the fear of getting COVID-19 outweighed all other concerns.

-Oleksandr Stashevskyi in Odesa, Ukraine, Jamey Keaten in Geneva, Stephen McGrath in Bucharest, Romania, Veselin Toshkov in Sofia, Bulgaria, Sophiko Megrelidze in Tbilisi, Georgia, and Vladimir Isachenkov in Moscow contributed.
+Oleksandr Stashevskyi in Odesa, Ukraine, Jamey Keaten in Geneva, Stephen McGrath in Bucharest, Romania, Veselin Toshkov in Sofia, Bulgaria, Sophiko Megrelidze in Tbilisi, Georgia, Justin Spike in Budapest, Hungary and Vladimir Isachenkov in Moscow contributed.

 —-